alfgarciagarcia/classify_support_tickets/Instruction_to-run.md

 Download and/ or copy:

 1. RCAPRedictormodelRF_v1.mod , RCAPRedictormodelRFLevel2_v2.mod adn autrcabigramfile_lda to models directory
+2. classtkt_config.py to class directory
+   - This program contains configuration for the model, including directory strcuture, name of input and output file
+3. classtkt_main.py to class directory
+   - This program ins the main program to run the model
-2. classtkt_config.py, classtkt_main.py, classtkt_funcs.py to class directory
+4. classtkt_funcs.py to class directory
+   - Thsi program contains functions to clean, predict and save the file
-3. Copy File to classify to to_process directory
+3. Copy your Excel input file  to to_process directory

 ### Inputs: